-Assignments
+Written Assignments

-There will be two assignments semester.
-Assignment 1 is due on Friday, February 5th, 2021 by 11:59 pm (MST).
-Assignment 2 is due on Friday, March 12th, 2021 by 11:59 pm (MST).
-The assignments will be made available on eClass 2 weeks prior to their respective due dates and must be submitted on eClass as a PDF file.
-The assignments are to be completed individually and will be checked for uniqueness.
-Assignments handed in after the deadline will receive a 10% deduction for each day they are late.
-Each assignment will be worth 7.5%.
+There will be two written assignments this semester.
+Assignment 1 is due on Friday, March 5th, 2021 by 11:59 pm (MST).
+Assignment 2 is due on Friday, April 16th, 2021 by 11:59 pm (MST).
+These assignments involve briefly summarizing and critically evaluating a journal article related to the topics in class.
+Details for assignment requirements can be found on eClass under the "assignments" section.
+The assignments are to be completed individually.